iluvjava/Maths/Notebook 2.0 obsidian/AMATH 561 Probability Theory/Probability Basics/Expected Value Defined via Lesbegue Integral.md

 > dP.
 > $$

-In this file, we progressively improve the definitions of the Lesbegue integral by removing more and more assumptions about the function at hand.
+In this file, we progressively improve the definitions of the Lebesgue integral by removing more and more assumptions about the function at hand.

 **Indicator Function**